mikaelkindborg/VimanaCode/README.md

     ((N) =>
       N 0 EQ (1) (N 1 - FACT N *) IFELSE)

-Personally, I am very hesitant to introduce prefix operations.
+Personally, I am hesitant to introduce prefix operations.
 That is why parens are used to quote symbols, and not ":".

+One can also introduce functions and synbols that are just used as syntactic sugar.
+This however goes against the minimalistic idea of the language.
+If this style is wanted, one can use it in a DSL (Domain Specific Language).

-Perhaps I will switch to the following style, and put the function name first to make it clearly visible.
+I am now using the following style, as shown in the example above, with the function name first to make it clearly visible.
 Note that DEFINE is still a postfix operation:

     (FUNNAME) (FUNBODY) DEFINE

-This is the style used in the third example above.
-An alternative name is "DEFUN", which was used in MacLisp, so there is a nostalgic aspect to it.
+An alternative name for DEFINE would be "DEFUN" (DEfine FUNction), which was used in MacLisp (there is a nostalgic aspect to this).

 Read more in [design.md](design.md) about the design of the language (will eventually move the above examples to that document).